Mesabloo/coqide.kak/README.md

 - `coqide-makefile` to generate a `CoqMakefile` just as CoqIDE (using `coq_makefile`).
 - The whole codebase (mainly the Rust code) lacks documentation.
   This is crucial.
+- `coqide-interrupt` cannot be followed by any backtracking operation, else the whole state gets inconsistent.
 - :warning: Bugs are yet to be found!
 If you find any, please report them.

 If you feel like it, feel free to improve this plugin by forking this repository and submitting your patches through pull requests.